Kish Air: Fleet development

 In April 2017, it was announced that the airline planned to order six aircraft from ATR, with variant and delivery dates announced if, and when, the deal is signed by the airline.
 The aircraft were planned to be used to increase the number of flights on domestic flights in Iran.

 Former fleet

+As of August 2025, Kish Air operated 2 Airbus A321, 1 Fokker 100, 4 McDonnell Douglas MD-82 and 2 McDonnell Douglas MD-83.

-The airline previously operated the following aircraft (at November 2017):
+The airline also previously operated the following aircraft (at November 2017):